joaocarvalhoopen/OpAmps__How_to_use_LM358P_and_LM324N_in_single_supply/README.md

 ### Important Notes

-The 12 bit's ADC from the Pico, 4096 values will be from 0V to 3.3 V, equally spaced.
-But with a "common" electret microphone it will put out 5 mVpp Pk to Pk and with a gain of x100 we will have 500 mVpp at normal speaking volume at 20 cm from the microphone.
-So the rang of values in each sample will normally be between 0 and 620.
+The 12 bit's ADC from the Pico, 4096 values will be from 0 V to 3.3 V, equally spaced.
+But with a "common" electret microphone it will put out 5 mVpp Pk to Pk and with a gain of x100 we will amplify to 500 mVpp (centered at VRef or Vin offset) at normal speaking volume at 20 cm from the microphone.
+So the range of values in each sample will normally be between 0 and 620.
 But because we will be processing with a FFT buffer that will not be a problem to detect and process those whistles.
-FFT will give a kind of improved resolution for each buffer of 4096 samples, because a pure tone and whistles kinds of makes a signal synchronized average to correspond to a higher resolution.
+FFT will give a kind of improved resolution for each buffer of 4096 samples, because a pure tone and whistles kinds of make a signal synchronized average it will correspond to a higher resolution, with the FFT we get that as a bonus.

 # License
 MIT Open Source license